 Obesity and maternal health

-Dr Kath McCullough
+Dr Kath McCullough FRCP

-Maternal obesity
+Maternal health and obesity

 Dr Anita Banerjee FRCP

-Obstetric physician | diabetes and endocrinology consultant, Guy's and St Thomas' NHS Foundation Trust
+Obstetric physician, diabetes and endocrinology consultant, Guy's and St Thomas' NHS Foundation Trust

 Dr Anita Banerjee is an honorary reader in obstetric medicine at King’s College London, and clinical academic programme education and training lead.
 She is a trustee for Action on Preeclampsia (APEC) and is on the steering committee for mMOET.
 Her main interests are social health inequalities, education, high risk pregnancies and cardio-metabolic health.
 Anita is president of the UK Maternity Cardiac Society and a censor for the RCP.

-Dr Anita Banerjee FRCPObstetric physician | diabetes and endocrinology consultant, Guy's and St Thomas' NHS Foundation Trust
+Dr Anita Banerjee FRCPObstetric physician, diabetes and endocrinology consultant, Guy's and St Thomas' NHS Foundation Trust

 Adverse outcomes associated with obesity during pregnancy